Removing Kitchen Tap Handle with indicator

 Tools Needed: Small flat headed screwdriver (be careful if using sharp knife), philips screwdriver or allen key depending on tap design.

 You don’t have to turn off your water to just remove a handle.
-But if proceeding to then remove your valve, turn off your water !
+But if proceeding to then remove your valve, turn off your water!

-1. Pop-off the indicator.
-In order to prevent scratches we recommend trying first with a fingernail or flat headed screwdriver.
+1. Pop-off the indicator: In order to prevent scratches we recommend trying first with a fingernail or flat headed screwdriver.
 You could use a sharp knife BUT it could cut you if it slips so that is why we recommend a small flat headed screwdriver instead.
 You are trying to not scratch the surface of your handle around the indicator.

-2. Screw off indicator : Turn anti-clockwise to loosen the indicator.
+2. Screw off indicator: Turn anti-clockwise to loosen the indicator.

-3. Screw behind Indicatori.
-Once the indicator has popped off you should see the screw behind it.
+3. Screw behind Indicator: Once the indicator has popped off you should see the screw behind it.
 Turn screw anti-clockwise with your Philips screwdriver / allen key and remove your handle.
 If it is a grub screw use correct sized allen key.
 Usually these range between 2mm to 3mm in size depending on design / manufacturer.
-You don’t want to ruin the head of your grub screw by using wrong sized allen key
+You don’t want to ruin the head of your grub screw by using wrong sized allen key.

 4. Remove Handle: Gently pull away or wiggle if stuck.